Thursday, August 30, 2018

 Wednesday, August 29, 2018

-THE FORCE OF HEREDITARY RANK
+II.5.1.
+THE PRIMACY OF HEREDITARY RANK

-So exclaimed Madame de Montespan,* Louis XIV's most famous favorite, in a quarrel with the king.
+Cried Madame de Montespan,* Louis XIV's most famous favorite, in a quarrel with the king.
 He would feel humble before her.

 *She who was accused of poisonings and black masses.